ansible/dci-partner-ansible/docs/agent_setup.md

 We have an Ansible role to install the DCI Agent here: [dci-agent-setup](/dci-agent-setup).

-At the moment the [DCI agent](https://github.com/redhat-cip/python-dciclient) is only officially supported on a CentOS 7 or RHEL 7 server, which we provide packages for.
-There is an Ansible role available to install the DCI agent on Ubuntu, however we do not officially support or test the DCI system on Ubuntu.
+At the moment the [DCI agent](https://github.com/redhat-cip/python-dciclient) is only officially supported and tested on CentOS 7 and RHEL 7 servers, which we provide packages for.
+If vendors prefer to use an Ubuntu host, the `setup_dci_agent` role can also be used to install the DCI agent on Ubuntu.

 ## dci-agent-setup Role
-Before running the role to install the DCI agent, you need to set the following variables, which can be specified in the [default variables for the dci_commoon role](/dci-agent-setup/roles/dci_common/defaults/main.yml), using the `ansible-playbook -e dci_user=username...` flag or using the `set_fact` module.
+Before running the role to install the DCI agent, you need to set the following variables, which can be specified in the [default variables for the dci_commoon role](/dci-agent-setup/roles/setup_dci_agent/defaults/main.yaml), using the `ansible-playbook -e dci_user=username...` flag or using the `set_fact` module.

 - `dci_user`: username for the dci server
 - `dci_control_url`: DCI server (defaults to: https://api.distributed-ci.io)